SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Related Work

 \section{Related Work}

-Large language models (LLMs)~\citep{yang2025qwen3,dubey2024llama} have demonstrated strong capabilities across a wide range of tasks~\citep{trivedi2023interleaving,he2021efficient}.
+Large Language Models (LLMs)~\citep{yang2025qwen3,dubey2024llama} have demonstrated strong capabilities across a wide range of natural language processing tasks~\citep{he2021efficient}.
 However, LLMs typically suffer from hallucination, which can lead to incorrect responses~\citep{jiang2023active,xu2023recomp}.
-To mitigate this issue, existing studies employ Retrieval-Augmented Generation (RAG) models, which retrieve relevant documents for a given question and incorporate them as input context, enabling LLMs to access external knowledge and generate accurate answers~\citep{LewisPPPKGKLYR020,guu2020retrieval}.
-However, the conflict between retrieved knowledge and parametric memory hinders the LLM's ability to reliably identify critical facts from retrieved documents, limiting the effectiveness of RAG models~\citep{huo2025micro}.
+To mitigate this issue, existing studies have employed RAG models, which perform retrieval for the question to obtain relevant documents and incorporate them as input context, enabling LLMs to generate more accurate answers~\citep{LewisPPPKGKLYR020,guu2020retrieval}.
+However, performing a single retrieval step only using the original query makes it difficult to provide LLMs with comprehensive knowledge~\citep{lin2025fishing,tangmultihop}, especially in complex task scenarios~\citep{tangmultihop}.

-To address these challenges, some studies have focused on refining knowledge to enhance LLMs' ability to capture crucial evidence from retrieved documents~\citep{wu2025rankcot}.
-Some studies use query-focused summarization methods~\citep{xu2023lmgqs} to condense retrieved documents into shorter forms, thereby reducing noise and enhancing relevance.
-However, the generated summaries may fail to capture the relationships among retrieved documents, leading to the loss of supporting evidence that is distributed across these documents.
-Furthermore, several studies have begun exploring the transformation of retrieved documents into structured knowledge, such as graphs~\citep{zhu2025knowledge} or tables~\citep{DBLP:conf/iclr/LiC0L0T0H0L25}, thereby better capturing knowledge from different documents.
-Nevertheless, these approaches fail to leverage structural forms to complete the knowledge representation, despite the availability of retrieval tools.

-Recently, some studies have shifted toward acquiring and accumulating additional knowledge to enhance the process of refined knowledge representation~\citep{trivedi2023interleaving}.
-These methods typically iteratively generate sub-queries to target existing knowledge gaps and retrieve relevant documents, and then apply different knowledge refinement strategies to construct diverse refined knowledge representations~\citep{wang2024rat, wang2025deepnotenotecentricdeepretrievalaugmented}.
-For example, \citet{wang2025deepnotenotecentricdeepretrievalaugmented} refine knowledge into note-based representations, and \citet{li2025search} adopt a reasoning-in-document mechanism that integrates knowledge into the reasoning trajectory.
-However, these methods fail to effectively model coherent knowledge structures, which are essential for constructing more comprehensive and cohesive knowledge representations~\citep{Bruner1966}.
-To overcome this limitation, \method{} leverages structural pages to integrate more relevant knowledge and organize it into a more cognitively structured format.